 This is essential for a CHIC certification.
 If he has a CHIC certification, then you should have no objection to buying him.

-Also, you may want to consider purchasing a pet insurance policy as well.
+Also, you may want to consider purchasing a pet insurance policy.

 - Hip Dysplasia